AliceRixte/stack-template/README.md

 On Windows, `criterion` uses  unicode characters that causes a problem (see [stackoverflow](https://stackoverflow.com/questions/78173087/stack-error-when-running-benchmarks-tasty-bench)).

 Workaround :
 ```
 chcp 65001
 ```

+Another work around, which has some caveats is given in [stackoverflow](https://stackoverflow.com/questions/57131654/using-utf-8-encoding-chcp-65001-in-command-prompt-windows-powershell-window)

 ### Profiling :